by Heidi M.

 as part of your orientation session.
 International students on your campus can

-willing to take the time to talk about their country.
-International students
+are willing to take the time to talk about their country.
+International

-can be helpful during orientation sessions by talking about cross-cultural
+students can be helpful during orientation sessions by talking about

-adjustment and the contrasts they have noticed between their home and the
+cross-cultural adjustment and the contrasts they have noticed between their

-support to you and to students wishing to study abroad.
-The disability
+also provide support to you and to students wishing to study abroad.
+The

-services office, the counseling center, the women's resource center,
+disability services office, the counseling center, the women's resource

 international student organizations often have staff who are interested in